MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 ### Interface to the Ethernet PHY (Data reception)
 The PHY chip connects to the FPGA using the [RMII specification](https://en.wikipedia.org/wiki/Media-independent_interface#Reduced_media-independent_interface).
-So the first task is to convert this interface to something that fits easily into the fifo (needed for the clock domain crossing).
+So the first task is to convert the RMII interface to something that more easily fits into the 8-bit oriented design of our computer.

-This is handled in ethernet/lan8720a/rmii\_rx.vhd.
+This conversion is handled in ethernet/lan8720a/rmii\_rx.vhd.
 This module takes care of:
 * 2-bit to 8-bit expansion (user data is output every fourth clock cycle @ 50 Mhz).
 * CRC validation.
 * Framing with SOF/EOF.